dotlang/language/README.md

 |-----|-----tcp

-In the above examples `core/sys, core/net, core/net/http, core/net/tcp` are all packages.
+In the above examples `/core/sys, /core/net, /core/net/http, /core/net/tcp` are all packages.
 Each package contains zero or more source code files, which are called modules.
+Modules contain data and function definitions.

 ##Lexical Syntax
 - **Encoding**: Source code files are encoded in UTF-8 format.